wtsi-hgi/python-hgijson/README.md

 ```

-### Warning
-Ensure your serializers are not vulnerable to attack if you are serializing JSON from an untrusted source.

 ### Notes
 * Decoders and encoders work for iterable collections of instances in the same way as they do for single instances.
+* Ensure your serializers are not vulnerable to attack if you are serializing JSON from an untrusted source.

 ## Performance